rodrigoklein/gs1-hc-spec/V1.0/Workflow_Samples/ShipmentSample.md

 ### Preparing the Horizontal Communication

-Once you have the message, you need to inform the Distributor that you are sending serialized goods.
-To perform this operation you need to package this information into the message named InboundMessage and you also need to know the address of the Distributor's webservice.
+Once the message is ready, the manufacturer needs to inform the distributor that the goods are being shipped.
+To perform this operation the manufacturer needs to package this information into the Horizontal Communication message called InboundMessage and the manufacturer also needs to know the address of the distributor's webservice.

-You have two options to handle the content within the InboundMessage message.
+There are two options to handle the information within the InboundMessage message.

 - Store the message in a public address and use the fileurl tag;
 - Encode the message in a BASE64 format and use the filecontent tag